rskyte/flask-api/README.md

 ## Serverless API

-A python api built using the flask/serverless frameworks hosted on aws lambda.
+A python api hosted on aws lambda built using the flask/serverless frameworks which persists data to an aws s3 bucket.

 #### Acknowledgements